- Computational Social Science

 - For example, the expected graduation date of a student who should be graduating after the standard 1-year / 2-semester program in May 2022, will be changed to a three-semester program with an expected graduation date of December 2022.

-Students will then be able to (and should) participate in pre-enroll for next upcoming term.
+Students will then be able to and required to participate in pre-enroll for next upcoming term.

 For U.S. Citizens, nothing additional will be required at this point.

 International students will be required to follow the directions of the Office of Global Learning (ISSO) to extend their I-20.

-Students are solely responsible for making sure to apply for an extension of their I-20.
+Students are solely responsible for making sure they apply for an extension of their I-20.

-Please be aware that additional Financial Certification documents will be required.
+Please be aware that additional Financial Certification documents will be required in order to have the I-20 form extended.